MarkAlex1234/COMP501/CTiS-Test/README.md

-# CTiS-Test
+# Group 1409
- Test Site
+ COMP501 Assignment 3
- Site set up to test out options and editing and Github features
+ Site to display research regarding the relevance of AI, how it can be used, and the ethics involved.